manishwaraprabhu/Building-and-Deploying-a-Question-Answering-System-with-Hugging-Face/README.md

 ---

 ## ✅ Conclusion
 This project demonstrates the **complete lifecycle of building an NLP solution**—from **dataset preparation** and **model fine-tuning** to **deployment and evaluation**.
 Using Hugging Face Transformers and PyTorch, we improved a DistilBERT model’s performance on SQuAD and deployed it via **Streamlit**, making it accessible for real-time use cases such as knowledge assistants, intelligent search engines, and chatbot integrations.
+By leveraging techniques from **Generative AI**, the project highlights the real-world application of LLMs in building intelligent systems capable of natural language understanding and interactive deployment.

 ---